bschussek/fig-standards/proposed/psr-4-autoloader/psr-4-autoloadable-library-B.md

 - A "Code Base" is a directory which contains PHP code.
 A code base can contain nested code bases.
 In practice, multiple other terms exist for this or similar concepts, such as "Application", "Library", "Package" or "Module".

+- An "Autoloadable Code Base" is a code base which complies with the rules described in section 4.

 - "Class" refers to a PHP class, interface or trait.